Supreme Court Punts On Partisan Gerrymandering, Leaving Status Quo In Place

 The background

 Many court commentators guessed that the court took both Gill v.
 Whitford, a Republican gerrymander, and Benisek v.
-Lamone, a Democratic gerrymander in order to appear bipartisan in issuing a decision on partisan gerrymandering — the practice of drawing legislative and congressional district lines to maximize and perpetuate the power of an incumbent political party.
+Lamone, a Democratic gerrymander, in order to appear bipartisan in issuing a decision on partisan gerrymandering — the practice of drawing legislative and congressional district lines to maximize and perpetuate the power of an incumbent political party.

 Act I opened the first week in October when the nine justices heard arguments in the Wisconsin Republican gerrymander, a design that delivered nearly two-thirds of the districts to the GOP even as Republicans lost the statewide vote.